-Section Findings Recommendations Section 2: Population and Water Demand Forecast The permanent population in Monroe County is not expected to grow over the next 20 years and the seasonal population will grow at an annual rate of 0.2% FKAA has a historic and projected consumption rate of 115 gpcd based on its combined permanent and seasonal population.
-This value includes non-revenue water.
-Continue to promote conservation to reduce max day demand.
-Continue to reduce non-revenue water.
-Update population growth and consumption estimates every two years.
-Section 3: Water Supply System The existing water supply system has sufficient capacity to meet average and maximum day demands during non-drought conditions.During drought conditions, an additional 1 MGD will be needed to meet future maximum day demand.The boundary of seawater intrusion into the Biscayne Aquifer is slowly approaching the FKAA wellfields.
-Construct new Stock Island Osmosis Facility to supply maximum day demand.
-Consider constructing new Biscayne Aquifer wellfield further upstream of saline water interface.
-Section 4: Water Treatment and Standards The existing water treatment plants have sufficient capacity for future average and maximum day demands.The Stock Island Reverse Osmosis Facility is in poor condition and needs to be replaced.New regulations for emerging contaminants, such as perfluoroalkyl and polyfluoroalkyl substances (PFAS) may be promulgated during this planning horizon.
-May need to provide a new Stock Island Reverse Osmosis Facility to provide potable water in the Lower Keys in the event of a failure of the transmission main.
-Evaluate treatment alternatives for the lime softening TO, such as Granular Activated Carbon, to meet future water quality standards.
+Section Findings Recommendations Section 2 Population and Water Demand Forecast County is not expected to grow over the next 20 years and the seasonal population will grow at an annual rate of 0.2 percent.
+FKAA has a historic and projected Continue to promote conservation to reduce max day demand.
+Continue to reduce non- revenue water Update population growth and consumption estimates every two years.
+Section 3 Water Supply System Construct new Stock Island Reverse Osmosis Facility to supply maximum day demand.
+Construct new Biscayne Aquifer wellfield further upstream of saline water interface.
+Section 4 Water Treatment and Standards The existing water treatment plants have sufficient capacity for future average and maximum day demands.
+The Stock Island Reverse Osmosis Facility is in poor condition and needs to be replaced.
+New regulations for emerging contaminants, such as perfluoroalkyl and polyfluoroalkyl substances (PFAS) may be promulgated during this planning horizon.
+Construct new Stock Island Reverse Osmosis Facility to provide potable water in Lower Keys in the event of a failure of the transmission main.
+Evaluate treatment alternatives for the lime softening WTO, such as Granular Activated Carbon, to meet future water quality standards.

-Section 5: Water Transmission System The transmission system is at the limit of its maximum capacity to convey the future maximum day demand assuming that the pipe is capable of operating at its design pressures.However, due to the failing condition of the pipeline, the operating Replace approximately one percent of the transmission mains per year.Prioritize pipe replacement using an Asset Mgmt system.As the transmission system is replaced, increase the pipe diameter to increase system capacity and lower operation costs.Replace 3-MG Marathon Storage Tank with a 4-MG tank.Maintain retired portions of the toge the portions of the toge the portion of the toge the portion of the toge the portion of the toge the portion of the toge the portion of the toge to the portion of the toge toge toge toge toge toge toge tog transmission main so they can be rehabilitated in the future to provide system redundancy.
-Section 6: Water Distribution System Most of the distribution system is comprised of PVC pipe, which is generally in good condition.
-The small diameter (2-inch) pipe, thin-walled PVS and galvanized pipe should be replaced.
-The Capital Improvement Plan includes supplying potable water to some areas (No Name Key and Middle Torch Key).
-The Ocean Reef storage tanks and pump station system are operating at the maximum capacity.
-Develop pipe replacement schedule using Asset Mgmt System.
+Section Findings Recommendations Section 5 Water Transmission System The transmission system is at the limit of its maximum capacity to convey the future maximum day demand assuming that the pipe is capable of operating at its design pressures.
+However, due to the failing condition of the pipeline, the operating pressures in the transmission system have been reduced until the poor sections of pipe are replaced.
+The Marathon Storage Tank is in poor Replace approximately one percent of the transmission mains per year.
+Prioritize pipe replacement using Asset Management System.
+As the transmission system is replaced, increase the pipe diameter to increase system capacity and lower operation costs.
+Replace 3-MG Marathon Storage Tank with 4-MG tank.
+Maintain retired portions of the transmission main so they can be rehabilitated in the future to provide system redundancy.
+Section 6 Water Distribution System comprised of PVC pipe, which is generally in good condition.
+The small diameter (2-inch) pipe, thinwalled PVC and galvanized pipe should be replaced.
+The Capital Improvement Plan includes Develop pipe replacement schedule using Asset Management System.
 Implement recommended alternative to upgrade Ocean Reef storage and pumping system.
-Once the Marathon Storage Tank is replace, decommission the 69 th Storage Tank and Pump Station.
-Section 7: Financial Plan FKAA has a projected cumulative rate increase of 17.5% between 2020 and 2024.FKAA debt service coverage will increase from 1.37 to 1.63 between 2020 and 2024.
-FKAA will evaluate the Capital Improvement Plan (CIP) and operating budget on an annual basis to determine appropriate funding needs.
+Once the Marathon Storage Tank is replaced, decommission the 69th Storage Tank and Pump Station.
+Section 7 Financial Plan FKAA will evaluate the Capital Improvement Plan (CIP) and operating budget on an annual basis to determine appropriate funding needs.